-The Benefit Choice Period will be May 1 through June 20, 2011, for all members.
+The Benefit Choice Period will be May 1 through June 15, 2012, for all members.
 Members include employees (full-time employees, part-time employees working 50% or greater and employees on leave of absence), annuitants, survivors and COBRA participants.
-Elections will be effective July 1, 2011.
+Elections will be effective July 1, 2012.

-Unless otherwise indicated, all Benefit Choice changes should be made on the Benefit Choice Election Form.
+Unless otherwise indicated, all Benefit Choice changes should be made on the Benefit Choice Election Form available on the Benefits website.
 Members should complete the form only if changes are being made.
 Your agency/university group insurance representative (GIR) will process the changes based upon the information indicated on the form.
 Members may obtain GIR names and locations by either contacting the agency's personnel office or viewing the GIR listing on the Benefits website located at www.benefitschoice.il.gov.